PhD reflections

 So, how does one take the wheel?
 As I see it, there are two main ways.
 The first is to find a project that genuinely excites you and also aligns with your advisor’s expertise, and then frame it to gain their support—a strategy Philip Guo has called ‘leading from below’.

 The second path, which I eventually took, is a dual-track approach: I worked on my advisor’s suggested projects as the primary focus, while setting aside some time to pursue my own research interests.
-This strategy offered the best of both worlds.
+This approach is imperfect, but it gives me some agency.
 The professor-approved projects provided a safety net for graduation and were a good way to improve research skills.
 Meanwhile, the side projects gave me the freedom to explore, build a unique profile, and develop work that was outside of my advisor’s immediate interest.
 For me, an effective way to find side projects is through open-source contributions.
 Many machine learning directions have communities around their open-source implementations.
 For language modeling, an example is Hugging Face’s extremely active Transformers repository, which has a wide range of open issues and feature requests waiting to be tackled.
-Reading the source code of a project that excites you and engaging with discussions with the contributors can be a great launchpad for a new project.
+Reading the source code of a project that excites you and engaging in discussions with the contributors can be a great launchpad for a new project.
 Personally, I started a side project just like this.
 At the time, I wanted to work on language models and admired Costa Huang’s work reproducing OpenAI’s research when I came across his GitHub repository.
 I reached out with questions, which turned into a collaboration.
 We fully reproduced OpenAI’s results in PyTorch and JAX, sharing our work in a blog post and a benchmark paper.
 Through similar efforts, I also made some minor contributions to the main Transformers repository and the TRL repository.

 Internships were another outlet.
 Thanks to my PhD advisor’s support, I interned at Google twice.
+I owe a great deal to his support, especially since internships during a PhD were uncommon at my university, and to some extent in European PhD programs in general.
+He recognized these experiences as beneficial for my long-term growth, even at the expense of short-term research productivity.
 Proactively seeking out internships during my PhD turned out to be a truly worthwhile decision for me.
 There were challenges like preparing for technical interviews, getting work visas, and finishing projects within tight time horizons.
-However, those internships provided invaluable opportunities to make connections and contribute to publications beyond the band of my PhD.
+However, those internships provided invaluable opportunities to make connections and contribute to publications beyond the scope of my PhD.

 Final Thought

 The great promise of a PhD is intellectual freedom, but I learned its most common pitfall is surrendering one’s agency.
-It’s tempting to follow a set path that leads to a diploma, but for me, the real reward came from taking the wheel—pursuing my own creative initiatives rather than letting the journey simply happen to me.
+Agency requires resourcefulness, creativity, and sometimes quiet defiance.
+It’s tempting to follow a set path that leads to a diploma, but for me, the real reward came from taking the wheel where I could—pursuing my own creative initiatives rather than letting the journey simply happen to me.
+To be honest, though, these realizations didn’t transform my thesis.
+That still followed my advisor’s direction; I didn’t get to shape it the way I wanted.
+But they gave me the confidence to invest in side projects and internships, which ultimately shaped my career trajectory more than my thesis work alone ever could.

 Date: September 24, 2025